deeagle/debian_steamrun/README.md

 ![bash](https://img.shields.io/badge/Made%20with-Bash-1f425f.svg?style=flat)
 ![not maintained](https://img.shields.io/badge/Maintained%3F-no-red.svg?style=flat)

 This scripts was my update and runtime helper for the first Steam version on Linux.
-So the script installs the Steam libs and I was able to run steam from console on Debian GNU Linux.
+So the script installs the Steam libs and I was able to run steam via console on Debian GNU Linux.

 ## Notes